 As shown in this work, small FOV and phase-constrained reconstructions using a single set of maps show artifacts whenever there are inconsistencies which cannot be explained using the simple model, while ENLIVE allowing two sets of maps enables artifact-free reconstruction in all evaluated cases.
 When using correct regularization, added noise does not impede artifact removal either.
 In cases where reconstruction with a single set of maps is already free from artifacts, ENLIVE automatically only uses a single set.
 In general, though, the maximum number of ENLIVE maps must be specified manually.
 This is similar to ESPIRiT where, while theoretically the correct number of maps can automatically be estimated as the multiplicity of the eigenvalue 1, in practice a maximum number of maps is set in advance to enable efficient computation of the eigenvector maps by power iteration.
 However, an extension to ENLIVE to automatically adapt the number of maps during the iteration is also conceivable.

-As the distribution of the phase between image and coil sensitivities cannot be determined from the data alone without additional prior knowledge, choosing a good phase is a common problem when calibrating sensitivities~\cite{Inati__2013}.
-This fundamental problem affects different algorithms in different ways.
+As the distribution of the phase between image and coil sensitivities cannot be determined from the data alone without additional prior knowledge, choosing a good phase is a common problem when calibrating sensitivities.\cite{Inati__2013,Bilgic__2016} This fundamental problem affects different algorithms in different ways.
 In Walsh's method~\cite{Walsh_Magn.Reson.Med._2000} or ESPIRiT a pixel-wise phase across channels simply remains undefined and has to be aligned to a reference.
 If the reference is not ideal, phase singularities may occur.
 Phase singularities imply a non-smooth phase which then reduces sparsity in compressed sensing, preventing an efficient and compact representation of the sensitivities in the Fourier domain~\cite{Uecker__2013a}, or causing problems in post-processing.
 For example, as Li et al.~\cite{Li_J.Magn.Reson.Imaging_2015} have shown, phase singularities can appear as artifactual microhemorrhage in susceptibility weighted imaging.
-NLINV and ENLIVE guarantee smooth sensitivities, but this then traps the algorithm in a local minimum and creates a hole instead~\cite{Wang_Magn.Reson.Med._2018}.
-For ENLIVE, the use of a second set of maps can still avoid signal loss in the reconstruction.
+NLINV and ENLIVE guarantee smooth sensitivities, but this then traps the algorithm in a local minimum and creates a hole instead.\cite{Wang_Magn.Reson.Med._2018} For ENLIVE, the use of a second set of maps may still avoid signal loss in the reconstruction.

-Even though local minima are a general concern with nonlinear methods, in our experience, the only pratically relevant examples are the phase singularities.
-There, although the ENLIVE reconstruction is not optimal, use of a second map can mitigate the resulting artifact.
+Even though local minima are a general concern with nonlinear methods, in our experience, the only practically relevant examples are the phase singularities.
+There, although the ENLIVE reconstruction is not optimal, use of a second map may mitigate the resulting artifact.

 In summary, ENLIVE combines different advantages of NLINV, ESPIRiT, and SAKE.
 As NLINV and SAKE, it utilizes all available data, can be directly applied to non-Cartesian data, and does not require a calibration region.
 As ESPIRiT and SAKE, it is not limited to the SENSE model but automatically adapts to certain inconsistencies in the data.
 As ESPIRiT and NLINV, it is computationally efficient and makes use of an explicit image-domain representation during reconstruction which facilitates the use of advanced regularization terms.